Support for Android OS native TIF (TV Input Framework)?

 Point is it would be very nice have Tvheadend accessing TV tuners through Android TIF when running nativly on Android.

-#2 Updated by Magnus Hedlund about 2 years ago
+#2 Updated by Magnus Hedlund over 2 years ago

 Jaroslav Kysela wrote: